Hoi-Tong/CSE13S_HW3/README.txt

 I used for loop to loop through matrix a, b, and c to print out the numbers in the matrix.

 4. Merge sort
 "Why This Works" Explanation: Explain the underlying logic and reasoning that makes your code solve the problem.
 Focus on the core concepts and principles your solution utilizes.

+It works because I completed the merge and merge_sort function.
+The merge_sort function is to keep dividing the array into two half using recursion.
+It will keep dividing the array into two half until all array has only one element in it.
+Then, it will start calling the merge function to merge the left and right array into one ordered array.
+Then, it will keep looping and merging to keep all the array number in order.
+I specifically made a copy of the array, so it can be used for the left and right pointers to tell which number is smaller and the number will put to the beginning of the real array.
+It is so that the values of array won't be messed up when determining which number is smaller.